MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-gen2-metrics-app.md

 * **Overloaded mins** - Summed 30 second windows where at least one overload event took place.

-* **Overload time %** - The number of overloaded penalty seconds divided by the duration of interactive operations that took place.
+* **Overload time %** - The number of overloaded seconds divided by the duration of interactive operations that took place.

 ### Performance